The discovery of three pulsars in the globular cluster M15 with the FAST: Results

 \subsection{Known Pulsars}

-M15C appeared for three times in the search results.
-To obtain as many signals as possible, we also used the ephemeris from the ATNF Pulsar Catalogue \footnote{psrcat, \url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep{ATNF}.
-Seen from the results, this ephemeris is no longer accurate enough for our FAST data, but we were still able to identify the signals of M15C in folding results and successfully obtained its timing solution.
-The fitted orbital period, projected semi-major axis, epoch of periastron, eccentricity, and longitude of periastron are 0.3352820162(3), 2.51842(1), 50000.064743(8), 0.681404(9) and 345.312(2), being consistent with previous results \citep[e.g.][]{anderson-1993}.
+M15C appeared only three times in the search results.
+To obtain as many detections as possible, we also used the ephemeris from the ATNF Pulsar Catalogue\footnote{psrcat, \url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} to fold (with PRESTO {\sc prepfold}) the individual observations \citep{ATNF}.
+Using these folding results we constructed a new timing solution.
+The fitted orbital period, projected semi-major axis, epoch of periastron, eccentricity, and longitude of periastron are 0.3352820162(3) days, 2.51842(1) lt-s, 50000.064743(8), 0.681404(9) and 345.312(2) deg, being consistent with previous results \citep[e.g.][]{anderson-1993}.

-For the other pulsars in M15, we detected all of them.
-Their detection rates can be found in Table.\ref{Table.1} We have obtained the fully phase-connected timing solution for M15A, B, D, E, F, H (See Table.\ref{Table.2}, ephemeris from ATNF Pulsar Catalogue were also used for the timing of M15G and H).
-For M15G, we can not remove all the JUMPs due to that it is too faint and only detected for 6 time.
-The timing solutions for M15A, B, D, E, and H are basically consistent with previous studies, while M15F exhibits an offset for P1, which will be discussed in an upcoming chapter.
+We have detected all the other known pulsars in the GC; their detection rates can be found in Table \ref{Table.1}.
+We have obtained the fully phase-connected timing solutions for M15A, B, D, E, F, G and H (see Table~\ref{Table.2}, ephemerides from the ATNF Pulsar Catalogue were also used for the timing of M15G and H).
+For M15G, its profile appeared notably complex upon its discovery \citep{anderson-1993}.
+Using {\sc dracula}\footnote{\url{https://github.com/pfreire163/Dracula}}\citep{dracula}, we were able to derive a unique timing solution for this pulsar that is basically consistent with that presented by \citet{anderson-1993}.
+Thus, we believe the signals detected are from M15G.
+The timing solutions for M15A, B, D, E, F, G and H are basically consistent with previous studies.

-The most recently discovered pulsar M15I was detected for one more time on December 20$^{\rm th}$, 2022 (MJD 59933).
-In comparison to its discovery and confirmation observation on September 22$^{\rm nd}$ 2020, the signal of M15I on December 20$^{\rm th}$ 2022 matched well both in the spinning period and the shape of the pulse profile (See Fig.1 \ref{Fig1}).
-From the observation on September 22, 2020, its barycentric period and the acceleation inferred from the period derivative are 5.1221966(4) ms and -0.011(11) ${\rm m\ s}^{-2}$, respectively, while they are 5.1221974(2) ms and 0.0071(36) ${\rm m\ s}^{-2}$, respectively, from the observation on December 20$^{\rm th}$ 2022.
-These suggest that M15I should be in a binary system.
-Inferred from the efficiency of acceleration search \citep{accelsearch}, if M15I is a binary, the orbital period should be longer than 50 hours.
+M15I was detected one more time on December 20\textsuperscript{th}, 2022 (MJD 59933).
+In comparison to its discovery and confirmation observation on September 22$^{\rm nd}$ 2020 (MJD~59114), the signal of M15I on December 20$^{\rm th}$ 2022 matched well both in the spin period and the shape of the pulse profile (see Figure~\ref{Fig1}).
+From the observation on September~22$^{\rm{nd}}$~2020, its barycentric period and the acceleration inferred from the period derivative are 5.1221966(4) ms and -0.011(11) ${\rm m\ s}^{-2}$, respectively, while they are 5.1221974(2) ms and 0.0071(36) ${\rm m\ s}^{-2}$, respectively, from the observation on December 20$^{\rm th}$ 2022.
+Despite such a small but notable difference, our current timing results suggests it is an isolated pulsar.
+But due to insufficient detections, we did not obtain its phase-connected timing solution.
+Therefore, we only fitted F0 for M15I (see Table~\ref{Table.2}).
+Further details will be presented in Section~4.4.